doganulus/reelay/INSTALL.md

      make
      sudo make install

-Note that you may be needed to update your shared library cache via `sudo ldconfig`.
+Note that you may need to update your shared library cache via `sudo ldconfig`.

 Voila!